This page was reviewed under our medical and editorial policy by

 Ultrasound: This imaging test detects even slight abnormalities in dense breasts and can help determine whether a lump is a cyst (sac containing fluid) or a solid mass.
 Ultrasound may also be used to locate the position of a tumor in order to guide the doctor during a biopsy or aspiration procedure.
 For example, in some cases, surgical oncologists will use an intraoperative ultrasound during a lumpectomy to mark out the boundaries of the tumor prior to its removal.

 Before an ultrasound begins, a clear gel will be applied to the breast.
 Then, a small probe will be placed on top of the gel and moved over the breast area.
 The probe creates a picture of the inside of the breast and sends it to a computer screen.
-If there is a suspicious area or lump in the breast, the ultrasound images can help your doctor take a closer look at the area.
+If there is a suspicious area or lump in the breast, the ultrasound images can help the doctor take a closer look at the area.
 It is not a painful procedure, but the pressure of the probe may feel uncomfortable.
-It may be done and performed in your doctor’s office.
+It may be done and performed in the doctor’s office.

 Mammography: Full-field digital mammography acquires sharp, digital images of the breasts with similar radiation exposure to traditional mammography.
 Once the digital images are received and transmitted to a high-tech, digital mammography workstation, a radiologist analyzes the images to determine the location and extent of the disease.